-The fft() command computes the spectrum, and the ifft() command converts the spectrum back into a sound.
-Here is some code with comments that shows how one might modify the spectrum of the sound by simply zeroing out certain frequencies:
+Another idea would be to modify the spectrum of the sound in some way.
+Here is some code with comments that shows how one might modify the spectrum of the sound:

-''' s = fft(y); % Computes the spectrum of y.
+s = fft(y); % Computes the spectrum of y.
 Result is complex.
 Spectrum command % shows the frequency content from 0 Hz to 8000 Hz in the signal. % x-axis of plot has same number of pts as y.
-No matter how many % samples there are on the x-axis, they correspond to 0 Hz to % 8000 Hz.

-s(2000:4000) = 0; % zeros out part of the spectrum y = real(ifft(s)) % Converts spectrum back into sound. % ifft = inverse fast Fourier transform % The sound must be real-valued, so we take real part of sound. '''
+No matter how many % samples there are on the x-axis, they correspond to 0 Hz to % 8000 Hz. s(2000:4000) = = 0; % zeros out part of the spectrum y = ifft(s) % Converts spectrum back into sound. % ifft = inverse fast Fourier transform

 You may also wish to try applying some elementary functions to s.
 You might stumble onto a very interesting sound.
-When you have completed your command file, play your sound for the TA.